Trauma-Informed Design & Architecture

-Over the summer, PHFS is working to remodel our Lents Campus so we can welcome families this fall.
+Over the summer, PHFS is working to remodel our Lents Campus so we can welcome families by the spring.
 Using a Design Thinking Process, PHFS is engaging staff and families who have stayed in our shelters in designing our new space.
 We are focusing on trauma informed space design and color palette, and our driving principles are to build dignity, restore power, and promote autonomy.
-Our aim is to value every individual in our space.

 Research shows that shelters with trauma informed architectural and interior design actually help people heal through the crisis of homelessness and lead to better outcomes for the people who live in shelter.
 When we heard this, we were all in.
 We get to continue to put families first by intentionally designing our new shelter.